 Our Young Enterprise Scheme for Year 7 gives pupils their first taste of making money through their own efforts; but in a salutary lesson, their profits are donated to charities which the pupils themselves choose.

-Marlborough House has a long tradition of support for cancer charities; the Royal Marsden and, more recently, Stand Up to Cancer and Breast Cancer Care have benefitted from significant fundraising efforts by the school.
+Marlborough House has a long tradition of support for cancer charities; the Royal Marsden and, more recently, Stand Up to Cancer and Breast Cancer Care have benefited from significant fundraising efforts by the school.
 Children in Need and Red Nose Day provide opportunities for fun as well as platforms for raising pupils’ awareness of issues that concern children of their own age in the UK and overseas.

 Pupils spoke movingly of why and how they supported aid to Nepal following the recent earthquakes in the Himalayas

 As a community we are also able to mobilise a swift response, both practically and financially, to unforeseen disasters, and this was in evidence in the wake of the Nepalese earthquake.
 Our collection of donations contributed sorely needed funds to the Gurkha Welfare Trust.